TjarkGerken/eu-data/data-story-web/README.md

 ## 🎯 Overview

 This application serves as an interactive data story platform that transforms complex climate risk assessment data into compelling, accessible narratives.
-Built with Next.js 15 and React 19, it features a dynamic block-based content system, advanced mapping capabilities, and a powerful admin interface for content management.
+Built with Next.js 15 and React 19, it features a dynamic block-based content system, mapping capabilities, and a admin interface for content management.

 ### Core Capabilities